 Rate CNP, Part A ("Part A") was established in 1982 in conjunction with Rate RSE, under Dockets 18117 and 18416.
 The original rate provided for the certification of newly-constructed generating facilities and rate recovery of the revenue requirement related to the capital cost of such facilities.
-During FY-2018, APC did not file for cost recovery under Part A for any certificated generating facilities.

-By Order dated December 14, 2015, the Commission approved the Anniston Army Depot Solar Project and the Fort Rucker Army Solar Project, which are consistent with the requirements of the Certificate of Convenience and Necessity granted in Commission Order dated September 16, 2015, under Docket 32382.
+By Order dated December 14, 2015, the Commission approved the Anniston Army Depot Solar Project and the Fort Rucker Army Solar Project, which are consistent with the requirements of the Certificate of Convenience and Necessity ("Certificate") granted in Commission Order dated September 16, 2015, under Docket 32382.
 As certified, the Anniston Army Depot Solar Project and the Fort Rucker Army Solar Project were each planned to encompass 10.6 megawatts ("MW") AC solar generation resource to operate over a 29-year term.
 These projects involve the construction of new solar generating facilities at the referenced Army installations.
 On November 10, 2016, APC gave notice that the Anniston Army Depot Solar Project had been reduced in size to 7.4 MW due to the discovery of previously unknown site challenges.

-On March 9, 2017, under Dockets 18117 and 18416, the Commission approved certain revisions to Part A. The modifications include: (i) the addition of plant acquisitions (as opposed to only self-build projects) to the scope of facilities eligible for rate treatment under Part A; (ii) incorporating 12-month projections for capital, O&M, and depreciation expenses in the development of the rate factor; and (iii) adding the option to apply either an energy-based or revenue-based allocation to the revenue requirement incorporated in the rate factor, as deemed appropriate by the Commission.
+On March 9, 2017, under Dockets 18117 and 18416, the Commission approved certain revisions to Part A. The modifications include: (i) the addition of plant acquisitions (as opposed to only self-build projects) to the scope of facilities eligible for rate treatment under Part A; (ii) incorporating

+12-month projections for capital, O&M, and depreciation expenses in the development of the rate factor; and (iii) adding the option to apply either an energy-based or revenue-based allocation to the revenue requirement incorporated in the rate factor, as deemed appropriate by the Commission.